ACTION NEEDED

 BACKGROUND

 Administered at the federal level under the DOL Employment and Training Administration (ETA), WIOA is the largest single source of federal funding for workforce development activities.
 WIOA is a vital funding source for workforce development that helps counties tackle and overcome challenges facing job seekers and employers.
-The program is more important than ever as local communities continue to respond to and recover economically from the COVID-19 pandemic.

 In 2014, Congress included several measures in WIOA to help better match businesses with the skilled workers they need to grow, including:

-• Maintaining local governance authority while providing enhanced flexibility to meet the needs of businesses and job seekers;
+• Maintaining local governance authority while providing enhanced flexibility to meet the needs of businesses and job seekers

-• Establishing a single set of common performance metrics across all core programs and adding a measure on the effectiveness of serving businesses;
+• Establishing a single set of common performance metrics across all core programs and adding a measure on the effectiveness of serving businesses

-• Focusing youth services on out-of-school and disconnected youth between the ages of 16-24.
+• Focusing youth services on out-of-school and disconnected youth between the ages of 16-24

 WIOA Title I focuses on workforce development activities at the state and local level and establishes funding for three key formula grants – Adult, Dislocated Workers and Youth Programs.

 While workforce development funding has declined since 2001, there was a $1.2 billion increase in FY 2023 over FY 2022 levels.
-Of the $4.1 billion allocated to WIOA Title I Programs in FY 2023, $885.7 million was included for Adults, $948.1 million was included for Youth and $1.096 billion was provided for Dislocated Workers.
+However, in FY 2024 funding was decreased by $135 million to$3.9 billion in FY 2024.
+Of the $3.9 billion allocated to WIOA Title I Programs in FY 2024, $885.7 million was included for Adults, $948.1 million was included for Youth and $1.09 billion was provided for Dislocated Workers.

 KEY TALKING POINTS